-May is National Pet Cancer Awareness Month.
+November is National Pet Cancer Awareness Month.
 While the diagnosis of cancer can be very heartbreaking, we wanted to shed light on some happy stories that will hopefully show the sheer strength and will power dogs can have.

 1. Dog With Cancer Becomes Therapy Dog

 Molly the Labrador was abused and neglected.
 She had serious medical conditions that her owners didn’t take care of.

 The Southern California Lab Rescue organization saved her just in time.
 She was overweight, missing fur, and her ears had fly bites.
 Thankfully they fixed her all up, but they discovered a bump in her neck, which turned out to be cancer.

 After everything Molly overcame, she bloomed into one of the happiest dogs you could ever meet.
 Her cancer went into remission, and she got back to a healthy weight.